Camr0n/ark/ark/ini/lib/debug/readme.md

-# Debug
+# Debug Theme

-A diagnostic tool for debugging Ark sites.
+A diagnostic tool for developing and debugging Ark sites.

 ## Includes